James Elliott

 Read More

-Amy has been working within the public and private education sector for over 14 years.
-After graduating with her teaching degree, Amy was catapulted into a full-time lecturing position within a further education college in the UK.
+Amy has worked in the public and private education sectors for over 14 years.
+After graduating with her teaching degree, Amy was catapulted into a full-time lecturing position in a UK further education college.
 Within a year, Amy was managing and teaching across 7 Performing Arts programs.
-As an avid and passionate lifelong learner, Amy then completed her Master's in Education before uprooting to South Korea as an English teacher for Busan International High School.
+As an avid and passionate lifelong learner, Amy then completed her Master's in Education before moving to South Korea as an English teacher for Busan International High School.
 Amy's last position was Academic Director for Education First, and now she is very excited to be a part of the Oxford Learning Family.

 As a teacher, Amy brings creativity and fun into a classroom, facilitating an enjoyable learning experience for all students.
 Amy's main goals are to support students in finding their own passions for learning, growing in confidence, and becoming well-rounded, independent, and creative students of life.